brenoslivio/SegmentationCellCycles/README.md

 ![originalimage](https://raw.githubusercontent.com/brenoslivio/SegmentationCellCycles/main/Data/Original/I3.jpg)

-Of course, we could adjust the threshold value and the result would be possibly the same, but this would require an individual image approach.
+We could adjust the threshold value and the result would be possibly the same, but this would require an individual image approach.
 Clustering could be more generalist and better for dealing with more images.

-Another important observation is that a hyperparameter tuning for the segmentation methods could be used to have a better performance, but it would require an extensive amount of time for the case of this project.
+Another important observation is that hyperparameter tuning for the segmentation methods could be used to have a better performance, but it would require an extensive amount of time for the case of this project.

-## Next project steps

-- Jupyter Notebook with demonstrations showing step by step the segmentation methods;
-- Better documented steps.
+Techniques as dilation from mathematical morphology could be used mainly with clustering segmentation, considering how this method disconsidered some nuclei borders.

+Note that the Jaccard Index doesn't use True Negative calculation in the formula.
+Other metrics could be explored, and we could see a better difference between these two segmentation methods.

 ---